Why over 40?

 Ah – the damned budget.
 If you don’t have any budgetary concerns, I’m jealous.
 But you probably wouldn’t be reading this post anyway if money were no object.

 I love to travel, but the rest of my life takes money too.

 Then, a couple of years ago a friend my age converted me to the couchsurfing crowd.
-For her, It’s an idea that makes total sense for everyone, regardless of age.
+For her, it’s an idea that makes sense for everyone, regardless of age.
 Both as host and guest, she’s an active participant in the couchsurfing experience.
 “When I look for a place to stay, I filter by age group.
 In my experience many older people are empty-nesters who enjoy the company of travelers.
 Their children are grown up, moved away, and they have spare bedrooms they make available to CSers.

 And it’s safe.
 I only stay at places that have many reviews.”

 I did as she suggested, and it worked brilliantly.

 I visited England and Scotland and along with a network of wonderful women from the organisation Women Welcome Women Worldwide (5W), my couchsurfing experience enhanced an already memorable vacation.